watersalesman/aura-botnet/README.md

 The client will gather relevant system information and send it to the C2 server to register the new bot.
-Identification is done by initially creating a file containing random data -- referred to as the *seed* throughout the code -- which will then be hashed each time the client runs to identify the client and authenticate with the C2 server.
+Identification is done by initially creating a file containing random data -- referred to as the *auth file* throughout the code -- which will then be hashed each time the client runs to identify the client and authenticate with the C2 server.
 It will then install all the files in the folder specified in the code, and initialize the system service or schedule a